mtrevisan/Boxon/README.md

 ## Changelog

 <a name="changelog-3.5.0"></a>
-### version 3.5.0 - 2024034?
+### version 3.5.0 - 202403406

 - Added condition on `Checksum` annotation.
-- Removed `type` and `startValue` from `Checksum`: the same information can be retrieved from the algorithm used.
+- Removed `type` and `startValue` from `Checksum`: the same information can be retrieved from the algorithm used, plus, the start value can be embedded in the implemented class.
 - Fixed a problem while converting a numeric string to number.
 - Make record classes work with annotations.
-- Slightly reduced memory footprint.
+- Slightly reduced memory footprint and improved execution time.

 <a name="changelog-3.4.0"></a>
 ### version 3.4.0 - 20240318